Suicide—The Taboo Topic

 What Can A Behavioral Health Program Do For My ED?

-Though EDs are capable, they lack the necessary resources and experience challenges with limited Behavioral Health resources, lack of Behavioral Health beds, a safe physical environment, access to sitters, the availability of contraband, and legal commitments.
+Though EDs are capable, they lack the necessary resources and experience challenges with limited Behavioral Health resources, lack of Behavioral Health services and beds, a safe physical environment, access to sitters, the availability of contraband, and legal commitments.

 Meanwhile, Behavioral Health staff are trained for the needed protocols and delivery of care.
 Staff are familiar with anxiety induced panic attacks, substance abuse disorders, personality disorders, schizophrenia, suicidal thoughts, and more.
 In addition to improving admission procedures, staff can work with patients directly— particularly repeat visitors and patients who have experienced trauma— to explore the frequent visits to the ED.
 A Behavioral Health program can ensure for safe discharges and transitions for patients.
 Patients will receive follow ups, a new care plan for going forward and the correct, if needed, medication.
 A study of Medicaid beneficiaries in 10 states, found that psychiatric patients who did not receive prescribed medications visited emergency rooms 74% more than those who did.
 Proper care keeps people from further harm and repeat visits.

 For next steps to getting a BH program contact: